benediktaugenstein/sql-injection-prediction/README.md

 # sql-injection-prediction

-This python module can be used to differentiate between normal usernames or passwords and SQL-Injection attempts.
+This python module can be used to differentiate between normal usernames or passwords and SQL Injection-attempts.

 ## Setup